CarlosBravo00/MexicoForWorld/README.md

 This command will start the development server for the client-side of the application.
 You can access the client in your browser by navigating to `http://localhost:3000` (or a different port if specified).

+### Reset Server

+If you need to reset the server, including the tables and mock initial data, you can use the following command:

+`npm run reset:server`

+This command will restart the server and restore the initial state.
+Use it when you want to start fresh with the server data.

 ### Run Server

 To run the server, execute the following command: